lefnire/tforce_btc_trader/README.md

 - `pip install -r requirements.txt`
   - If issues, try installing these deps manually.

-Note: you'll wanna run this on a beefy rig.
-Use a solid GPU, these are CNNs - minimum I've had success with is K80; 2-3x perf using 1080ti.
-Have lots of RAM available, my runs take 8GB+ (this could be greatly optimized the way step windows are buffered).
-Want my advice, build a PC or use Google Cloud Platform w/ Preemptible P100s.
+Note: you'll wanna run this on a GPU rig with some RAM.
+I'm using a 1080ti and 16GB RAM; 8GB+ is often in used.
+You _can_ use a standard PC, no GPU (CPU-only); in that case `pip install -I tensorflow==1.5.0rc1` (instead of `tensorflow-gpu`).
+The only downside is performance; CPU is _way_ slower than GPU for ConvNet computations.
+Worth evaluating this repo on a CPU before you decide "yeah, it's worth the upgrade."

 ### 2. Populate Data
 - Download [mczielinski/bitcoin-historical-data](https://www.kaggle.com/mczielinski/bitcoin-historical-data)